cslarsen/vev/README.rst

 vev — simple HTTP server request routing
 ========================================

-An *extremely* simple web routing scheme.
-It's currently just a personal experiment.
+An *extremely* simple web routing scheme based on Python 3's ``http.server`` module, vev makes it easy to quickly create simple web servers.
+At this point, it's basically just an experiment.

 "Vev" is the Norwegian word for "web".